Jesus of Nazareth (TV series): Filming

+Reports regarding the budget vary: Presbyterian Survey stated $12 million; The Listener cited £9 million (roughly $16 million); and Third Way with £11.5 million (roughly $20 million).
+Other sources give the sum of $18 million.
+In his autobiography, Grade wrote that "in the final accounting, Jesus of Nazareth took $45 million."

+Reception

+Broadcasts and ratings

-Jesus of Nazareth premiered on the Italian channel Rai 1 on 27 March 1977.
-It was broadcast in five episodes, one shown every week until 25 April.
+Jesus of Nazareth premiered on 27 March 1977 on the Italian channel Rai 1; it was broadcast in five episodes, one shown weekly until 25 April.
 On Palm Sunday, 3 April 1977 – the date of the airing of the second episode – the Pope endorsed the programme in his public address for the holiday and recommended the faithful to view it.
 The series enjoyed high ratings: the German Dominican friar and film critic Ambros Eichenberger reported that according to local surveys, 84% of the television owners in the larger cities watched the series.
 For example, the number of viewers for the third episode, aired on 10 April, was estimated to have been 28.3 million.

 In the United Kingdom and in the United States, it was broadcast in two parts, albeit in different lengths, by the ITV network in the UK and by NBC in the US.
 In both countries, the first part was aired on 3 April and the second on Easter, 10 April 1977.
 During its original showing in the UK, Jesus of Nazareth had an estimated audience of 21 million viewers.

 When the first episode was broadcast in the US, it was a major success.
 The New York Times reported it "swamped all competing programs on Sunday night", with overnight Nielsen ratings of 53% in Los Angeles and 46% in New York City.
 The miniseries as a whole received a Nielsen rating of 30.8 points, with each point representing approximately 712,000 television-owning homes, and an audience share of 50% nationwide, on both nights.
 The company calculated that Jesus attracted about 90 million viewers.

 In West Germany, it was broadcast by ZDF in four episodes on the 19th, 21st, 23rd and 24 March 1978; 40% of the audience have viewed it.

 Jesus of Nazareth turned into a massive commercial success and is one of the most widely marketed, most critically acclaimed and best-known productions about Christ's life.
-Lew Grade stated that it made "a net profit of $30 million."
-Robert Powell's performance as Jesus in particular has been praised by critics.
+Grade stated that it made "a net profit of $30 million."